Shawn-Shan/trapdoor/README.md

 Trapdoor is a defense against adversarial attack developed by researchers at [SANDLab](https://sandlab.cs.uchicago.edu/), University of Chicago.

 ### Note
-The code base currently only support MNIST dataset (other dataset support coming soon) and two different attacks, CW and PGD.
+The code base currently only support MNIST and CIFAR10 dataset and two different attacks, CW and PGD.

-More code will be released before the paper is published in Nov 2020.

 ### DEPENDENCIES